QuTech-Delft/quantuminspire/README.md

 # Quantum Inspire SDK

-*Note: this is an initial alpha release of the SDK, it is still under heavy development.*
+*Note: this SDK is made available as a public beta, please report any issues or bugs in the github issue tracker.*

 The Quantum Inspire platform allows to execute quantum algorithms using the cQASM language.